octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.21 - 2023-06-20 =
+* Support for CSV format allowing any CSV file hosted on a public URL to be imported

 = 1.0.20 - 2023-06-19 =
 * Corrected issue with dragging of XML fields into field mapping rules when using XML format